brettcutt/issue-tracker/README.md

 ##### Responsive
 - The project is responsive on all different device modes using Chrome and my own personal mobile.

+##### Validation
+- CSS was validated with W#C validator and returned no issues.
+- Python has been checked with pylint.

 ## project set up

 - **In the terminal command line:**